jbx-protocol/juice-docs-v1/protocol/contracts/jbprojects/write/transferhandleof.md

   returns (bytes32 handle) { ... }
 ```

+* Arguments:
   * `_projectId` is the ID of the project to transfer the handle from.
   * `_to` is the address that should be able to reallocate the transferred handle.
   * `_newHandle` is the new unique handle for the project that will replace the transferred one.
 * Through the [`requirePermission`](../../jboperatable/modifiers/requirepermission.md) modifier, the function is only accessible by the project's owner, or from an operator that has been given the `JBOperations.SET_HANDLE` permission by the project owner for the provided `_projectId`.
 * The function overrides a function definition from the `IJBProjects` interface.
 * The function returns the `handle` that has been transferred.